EC-labs/cec-tutorials/k8s/README.md

 The deployment and the service resources should now be familiar to you, as these are similar to the ones used in the `service` part of this demo.
 The only difference is that in this deployment, we are defining resources for each container.
-Here, we define that our container requests `50m` which mean 50 millicpu, i.e., 0.05 share of 1 vCPU's time.
+Here, we define that our container requests `10m` which means 10 millicpu, i.e., 0.01 share of 1 vCPU's time.

 The last resource in our manifest is the HPA.
 Here we define that we want to scale our notifications-service deployment.
 It also sets the upper and lower